top of page

 Conductor

-Corinna’s enthusiasm for conveying music in innovative ways, combined with an in-depth approach to all the repertoire she conducts, is reflected in the breadth of her activities, which include period music ensembles, contemporary premieres, cross-disciplinary projects, opera, as well as mainstream symphonic projects.
-She has established a reputation for her ability to connect with audiences of all age groups and for her creative approach to presenting concerts.
+Corinna Niemeyer is known for her dynamic approach to music-making, bringing fresh perspective and innovation across all her activities; period music ensembles, contemporary premieres, cross-disciplinary projects, opera, as well as mainstream symphonic projects.
+She has established a reputation for her ability to connect with audiences and for her engaging approach to presenting concerts.

 During her studies, she was Artistic Director of the Orchestre Universitaire de Strasbourg, establishing the orchestra as one of the most active university orchestras in Europe.
-She was awarded the "Medaille de l'Université" by the University of Strasbourg in 2022 and the "Prix de l’Amitié franco-allemande" in 2018 by the German Consulate General in Strasbourg for her cross-border cultural commitment.
-From 2016 to 2018, she was lecturer and principal conductor of the orchestra at the Sorbonne University in Paris.
-She also regularly conducts the children's orchestra (DEMOS) at the Philharmonie de Paris.
+From 2016 to 2018, she served as a lecturer and principal conductor at Sorbonne University in Paris.
+For her cross-border cultural engagement, she was awarded the 2018 ‘Preis der deutsch-französischen Freundschaft’ by the German Consulate General in Strasbourg.
+Corinna regularly conducts the children's orchestra (DEMOS) at the Philharmonie de Paris.

 bottom of page